Go For The Goals!

 - Become an advocate: Start a letter writing campaign to your local officials on issues that matter to youth in Canada and around the world.
 Use the Global Goals as your guide - each goal is broken down into specific targets that can be implemented at a local level.

 Take a second look at all of the Global Goals below.

 Which is the one that speaks to you most?
 Are you motivated by Goal 13: Climate Action?
 What about Goal 6: Clean Water and Sanitation?

 Chances are, there’s a goal or two on this list that’s important to you.
 Think about how you can take an action of your own to achieve this goal.
 If it helps, grab a pen and paper and write it down.
 The goals are interconnected, which means we can’t achieve one without working on all the others.
 They are universal, which means they apply right in your neighbourhood as well as across the globe.
 Your actions matter.
 There’s always a way for you to make a difference, and it starts with following your own passion. #GoForTheGoals - we know you can do it!

 Join CFTC's Glenn Checkley for a special IDW panel event

 Food Security: Building a just, sustainable recovery locally, nationally, and globally

 1:00pm to 3:00pm EST

-Join Centennial College's IDW panel discussion, featuring local and international food security experts, including CFTC Canada Program Manager Glenn Checkley.
-Learn more about the common causes of food insecurity nationally and internationally, and what organizations like Canadian Feed The Children and others are doing to help.
+This Centennial College's IDW panel discussion, featured local and international food security experts, including CFTC Canada Program Manager Glenn Checkley.
+It covered the common causes of food insecurity nationally and internationally, and what organizations like Canadian Feed The Children and others are doing to help.